-1P) Form a local solar action group
+1M) Form a local solar action group

-Form a local group in order to raise awareness of and encourage more locally owned solar in your area.
-This could also be as part of an existing community, residents or tenant group.
+Form a local group to raise awareness of and encourage more locally owned solar in your area.

-This can also be run as a time limited funded project, delivering one or several of the below activities.
-You can access information and support needed via for example Community Energy England.
+This work could be integrated into the energy efficiency hub or as part of an existing community, residents or tenant group; this can be run as a time-limited funded project, delivering one or several activities.

+You can access information and support needed through Community Energy England.

-1Q) Build awareness with local businesses, schools or community centres
+1N) Build awareness with local businesses, schools or community centres